Jump to section

 The benefits of shifting perspective

-Through normalizing the discussion of loss, offering strategies for dealing with it, and maintaining open communication, employers can cultivate a work environment that allows employees at all levels—and the company itself—to build resilience and thrive in a tough, ever-shifting environment.
+Through normalizing the discussion of loss, offering strategies for dealing with it, and maintaining open communication, employers can cultivate a work environment that allows employees, managers and individual contributors at all levels—and the company itself—to build resilience and thrive in a tough, ever-shifting environment.

 Grief is not a linear process that can be spread like a blanket across our diverse working culture.